confluentinc/learn-apache-flink-table-api-for-java-exercises/README.md

 # Apache Flink Table API for Java

-This repository is for the **Apache Flink Table API for Java** course provided by Confluent Developer.
+This repository is for the [** Apache Flink® Table API: Processing Data Streams in Java**](https://developer.confluent.io/courses/flink-table-api-java/) course provided by Confluent Developer.

 ## A Simple Marketplace with Apache Flink